tvcrawley/pokebag/README.md

 # Pokébag

-## This application allows the user to store and modify pokémon and items in a backpack
+## This application allows the user to store and modify pokémon and items in a backpack.

-A pokemon consists of the following attributes:
+A pokémon consists of the following attributes:
 * entry_number
 * pokemon_species
   - description